Top of the page

 You may be happy and excited to find out that you're pregnant.
 And you may be a little nervous or worried.
 If this will be your first child, you may even feel overwhelmed by all of the things you need to know about having a baby.
 There is a lot to learn.
 But you don't have to know everything right away.
 You can read all about pregnancy now, or you can learn about each stage as your pregnancy goes on.

 Pregnancy is measured in trimesters from the first day of your last menstrual period, totalling 40 weeks.
-But a full-term pregnancy can deliver between 37 weeks and 42 weeks.
+Most babies are born at 37 to 42 weeks.

 During your pregnancy, you'll have tests to watch for certain problems that could occur.
 With all the tests you'll have, you may worry that something will go wrong.
 But most women have healthy pregnancies.
 If there is a problem, these tests can find it early so that you and your doctor or midwife can treat it or watch it to help improve your chance of having a healthy baby.